wryfi/shemail/README.md

 `name` is the name of the account you can pass on the CLI.

-`purge` specified whether `delete` operations should try to move the message to a well-known trash folder, or delete and expunge the messages from your mailbox.
+`purge` specifies whether `delete` operations should try to move the message to a well-known trash folder, or delete and expunge the messages from your mailbox.
 The default value of `false` moves messages to the first matching trash-like folder it finds from:

+- Trash
+- [Gmail]/Trash
 - Deleted Items
-- Trash
 - Deleted Messages
-- [Gmail]/Trash

 `default` sets the default account that will be used if not specified on the CLI.